kubeovn/docs/docs/guide/loadbalancer-service.en.md

     }'
 ```

-By default, the physical network card `eth0` is used to implement the multi-network card function.
-If you need to use other physical network cards, you can specify the name of the physical network card to be used by modifying the value of `master`.
+By default, the physical NIC `eth0` is used to implement the multi-interface functionality.
+If another physical NIC is needed, modify the `master` value to specify the name of the desired physical NIC.

 ### Create Subnet

-The created Subnet is used to assign LoadBalancerIP to LoadBalancer Service, which should be accessible outside the cluster under normal circumstances.
-An Underlay Subnet can be configured for address assignment.
+The created Subnet is used to allocate LoadBalancerIP for the LoadBalancer Service, which should normally  be accessible from outside the cluster.
+An Underlay Subnet can be configured for address allocation.

-Create a new subnet by applying the following yaml:
+Refer to the following YAML to create a new subnet:

 ```yaml
 apiVersion: kubeovn.io/v1